Venezuelan opposition leader denounces official ‘persecution’

 Maduro has not said whether he will seek another term in elections, for which no date has been set.

-His reelection to a second term in 2018 was not recognized by dozens of countries and was met with a barrage of sanctions.
+His reelection to a second term in 2018 was not recognized by dozens of countries and triggered a barrage of sanctions.

 – ‘Aggression, disappearances, persecution’ –